Timeline Of War's Progress Differs In U.S., Kabul

-KELLY: And his struggles back during the Civil War, to show progress fast enough to win re-election in 1864.
+LOUISE KELLY: And his struggles back during the Civil War, to show progress fast enough to win re-election in 1864.
 More recently with Iraq, General David Petraeus, then the top commander there, talked about the Washington clock.

-KELLY: And then General Petraeus said there was the other clock he answered to.
+LOUISE KELLY: And then General Petraeus said there was the other clock he answered to.

-Gen. PETRAEUS: The Baghdad clock was not moving as rapidly.
+PETRAEUS: The Baghdad clock was not moving as rapidly.

-KELLY: Defense Secretary Robert Gates was General Petraeus's boss back in 2007, still is today.
+LOUISE KELLY: Defense Secretary Robert Gates was General Petraeus's boss back in 2007, still is today.
 At a Pentagon briefing this month, Secretary Gates mused on the challenge posed once again, this time in Afghanistan, by the need to synchronize two clocks.

-KELLY: So, how fast are the two clocks ticking?
+LOUISE KELLY: So, how fast are the two clocks ticking?
 At that same Pentagon news conference, Admiral Mike Mullen, the chairman of the Joint Chiefs of Staff, put a number on it.

-KELLY: So, progress within the next 12 to 18 months.
+LOUISE KELLY: So, progress within the next 12 to 18 months.
 But is that on the Washington clock or the Kabul clock?
 Let's start with Kabul and consider the question.
 In 12 to 18 months, can Afghanistan be lost?
 Steven Biddle says no. Biddle is defense policy fellow at the Council on Foreign Relations.
 He traveled to Kabul this summer, part of a team advising General Stanley McChrystal, the new commander there, on his war strategy.
 Biddle says of course there are downsides if the U.S. and its allies don't make progress on the ground quickly.

-KELLY: That said, the U.S. is about to slide into the ninth year of war in Afghanistan.
+LOUISE KELLY: That said, the U.S. is about to slide into the ninth year of war in Afghanistan.
 Biddle says it's fair to assume that from a purely military point of view, not all would be lost if the current stalemate just persisted a while longer.

-Dr. BIDDLE: The United States, if it wanted to pay the price, could keep this patient on life support, if you like, indefinitely.
+BIDDLE: The United States, if it wanted to pay the price, could keep this patient on life support, if you like, indefinitely.

-KELLY: But there's the rub.
+LOUISE KELLY: But there's the rub.
 The United States does pay a price in troops and treasure every day the stalemate drags on, which brings us to the Washington clock and why it's ticking considerably faster.
 The key question here: Can popular support for the war be lost in 12 to 18 months?
 Absolutely, says Peter Feaver, the former National Security Council official.

-KELLY: Feaver, who's now a professor at Duke, says that will be a challenge at a time when polls show American public support for the war evaporating.
+LOUISE KELLY: Feaver, who's now a professor at Duke, says that will be a challenge at a time when polls show American public support for the war evaporating.

-Prof. FEAVER: A longstanding criticism of democracies, but especially the American democracy, is that Americans are impatient.
+FEAVER: A longstanding criticism of democracies, but especially the American democracy, is that Americans are impatient.
 They want to see success sooner than later.
 This was a criticism that people levied against the United States during World War II, indeed, throughout.

-Mary Louise Kelly, NPR News, Washington.
+LOUISE KELLY: Mary Louise Kelly, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.